ua-snap/tutorials/WRF/README.md

 # Exploring WRF data on AWS

-This example shows how to extract a timeseries of temperature values for some locations specified with lat/lon.
+This example shows how to extract a timeseries of temperature values for some locations specified with lat/lon from the [dynamically downscaled climate data for Alaska](https://registry.opendata.aws/wrf-alaska-snap/).
 This tutorial assumes you have basic knowledge about how to launch an EC2 instance on AWS, and basic knowledge about using the command line in Linux.

-Open the EC2 console and choose "Launch an image".
+Open the EC2 console, **switch to the US West (Oregon) region**, and choose "Launch instance".
 Search for `ami-000c6d1a9c74d8bab` and select that image from the Community results.
 Configure the instance if you wish (defaults are fine for this demo) and launch.

 Connect to the instance as the `centos` user.